Back to Blog

 FAQ

 Is Intercom's email deliverability good enough?
 For in-app triggered messages to engaged users, it's fine.
 For large marketing campaigns, it's inconsistent.
 Intercom shares sending infrastructure across all customers, which means your deliverability is affected by others on the platform.
-Dedicated email tools give you better control.
+Dedicated email tools give you better control over sender reputation, authentication, and inbox placement.